CPCLab/lister/README.md

 The `requests.exceptions.HTTPError: 403 Client Error: Forbidden for url:...` happens because the specified API token/key does not have access rights to an entry (or its unbderlying entries).
 Check that the user with specified token has access to the entries directly linked to the experiments/database items/containers.

+### "requests.exceptions.ConnectionError: ..."

+If the following error:
+`requests.exceptions.ConnectionError: HTTPConnectionPool(host='..., port=80): Max retries exceeded with url: ...
+(Caused by NewConnectionError('<urllib3.connection.HTTPConnection object at ...>: Failed to establish a new connection: [Errno 61] Connection refused'))` occurs, use `https` instead of `http` as an API endpoint.